-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS (b) The Director will appoint as a replacement arbitrator the arbitrator who is the most highly ranked available arbitrator of the required classification remaining on the combined list. (c) If there are no available arbitrators of the required classification on the consolidated list, the Director will appoint an arbitrator of the required classification to complete the panel from names generated by the Neutral List Selection System.
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS the parties agree in writing to proceed with only the remaining arbitrators. (b) The Director will appoint as a replacement arbitrator the arbitrator who is the most highly ranked available arbitrator of the required classification remaining on the combined list. (c) If there are no available arbitrators of the required classification on the consolidated list, the Director will appoint an arbitrator of the required classification to complete the panel from names generated by the Neutral List Selection System.
 The Director will provide the parties information about the arbitrator as provided in Rule 13403, and the parties shall have the right to object to the arbitrator as provided in Rule 13410. (d) If the Director must appoint a non-public arbitrator as defined in Rule 13100(n)(2) or (3), unless the parties agree otherwise.
-Prior to the commencement of the earlier of (A) the first pre- hearing conference or (B) the first hearing, if an arbitrator appointed to an arbitration panel is disqualified or is otherwise unable or unwilling to serve, the Director shall appoint from the consolidated list of arbitrators the arbitrator who is the most highly ranked available arbitrator of the proper classification remaining on the list.
+(4) Vacancies Created by Disqualification or Resignation Prior to the commencement of the earlier of (A) the first pre- hearing conference or (B) the first hearing, if an arbitrator appointed to an arbitration panel is disqualified or is otherwise unable or unwilling to serve, the Director shall appoint from the consolidated list of arbitrators the arbitrator who is the most highly ranked available arbitrator of the proper classification remaining on the list.
 If there are no available arbitrators of the proper classification on the consolidated list, the Director shall appoint an arbitrator of the proper classification subject to the limitation set forth in paragraph (c)(4)(B).
-The Director shall provide the parties information about the arbitrator as provided in paragraph (b)(6), and the parties shall have the right to object to the arbitrator as provided in paragraph (d)(1). extending the option of electing to proceed with only the remaining arbitrators to all stages of the proceeding, but eliminating the five-day limitation on electing that option, both of which are contained in current Rule 10313.
+The Director shall provide the parties information about the arbitrator as provided in paragraph (b)(6), and the parties shall have the right to object to the arbitrator as consolidates the various current rules, but contains no substantive change,[.] other than extending the option of electing to proceed with only the remaining arbitrators to all stages of the proceeding, but eliminating the five-day limitation on electing that option, both of which are contained in current Rule 10313.
 NASD believes that parties should have the right to jointly decide to proceed with only the remaining arbitrators regardless of when the replacement occurs, and that the parties should be able to elect that option up until the time the appointment of the replacement arbitrator occurs.